bryank0h/IDAssignment1/README.md

 A profile about myself, a resume, a testimonial, a portfolio.
 These are what is needed for future employers or recruiters to understand what a particular person is capable of and know his or her skill set.
 This also translates to being able to present a first good impression.
 I have decided to create a personal portfolio site in order to showcase insightful information about myself.
 This includes information such as a page describing about myself, my educational history, skill set as well as projects completed.
 The page also provide a means for people to be able to send messages to me as well as to contact me.

-**Employers and interested parties are able to view my site to be able to gain a better understanding of my abilities and my educational history.**
+**Employers and interested parties are able to view my site to gain a better understanding of my abilities and my educational history.**

 ## Design Process